dadrum/dep_gen/README.md

 ```

 **Step 4**
-If you do not have any syntax errors in the code, a file will be generated in which the constructors
+If there are no syntax errors, a file will be generated.
+This file will contain the constructor
-of all designated classes will be collected with automatic dependency substitution.
+methods for all designated classes with auto-dependency injections.

 You can use the resulting code as follows: